iBug/iBug-source/_posts/2022/2022-11-27-recover-minecraft-world.md

 at com.simibubi.create.foundation.item.ItemHelper.extract(ItemHelper.java:223)
 ```

-None of us has any knowledge in Java, but fortunately the crash log gives a hint on which block is going wrong, as shown below:
+None of us has any knowledge in Java, but fortunately with [Not Enough Crashes (Fabric)](https://www.curseforge.com/minecraft/mc-mods/not-enough-crashes), the crash log gives a hint on which block is going wrong, as shown below:

 ```text
 -- Block entity being ticked --